okikeSolutions/better-native/docs/evals.md

 ## Harness architecture

+The harness core is composed as an Effect program.
+Task repositories, export construction, agent adapters, isolation backends, verification, evidence storage, clocks, identifiers, and configuration are explicit services.
+The executable entrypoint builds one `ManagedRuntime` from the application `Layer` and `NodeServices.layer` from `@effect/platform-node/NodeServices`.
+That runtime owns the Layer scope, serves every custom-harness invocation in its process, and is disposed exactly once when the eval process finishes.
+A trial never constructs or provides the production Layer again.
+Services do not read `process.env`, instantiate model clients, or acquire global filesystem and process dependencies internally.
+This follows the same `NodeServices` base layer and host-configuration boundary as the compatibility harness while using `ManagedRuntime` for the repeated Promise entrypoints required by Vitest Evals.

 DX evals use Vitest Evals for suite authoring, normalized run data, assertions, artifacts, and reporting.
 They run under a dedicated `vitest.evals.config.ts`; long timeouts, provider settings, and eval reporters must not leak into ordinary unit tests.
 The configuration enables both